vcmi/VCMI.eu/additional/docs/blog/posts/vcmi-1.5.0-release.md

 ## Configurable keyboard shortcuts
 Keyboard shourtcuts are now configurable.
 However, currently only via the configuration file `config/shortcutsConfig.json`.

+# New homepage
+With version 1.5.0 we have also published our new homepage.
+Apart from the newer, more modern design, it also offers useful functions for players, modders and developers.

+Documents such as instructions and technical documentation are now available directly on the website.
+You can also find informations and pictures of the individual mods in our mod repository.

 ## And much more
 In addition, many other features and fixes have been integrated, which were requested by the community.
 For example: tavern hero inviting (requires mod to enable), optional unlimited replay, option to disable cheats, immediate end of the battle, dimension door & summoning mechanics fixes.
 See the complete [changelog](https://github.com/vcmi/vcmi/blob/master/ChangeLog.md#145---150)